 For irritated nipples:

 Not only does this heal your nipples, but your baby also does not have to get mouthfuls of the ointment whenever you nurse them!
 If any symptoms persist, notify your doctor and/or lactation consultant.
-To learn more about how a lactation consultant can help you, click here:

 If your baby has eczema, acne, or a diaper rash:

 Pour room temperature breast milk onto a few cotton pads.
 Apply it to the area of concern and let it sit.
 Due to the protective properties that breast milk offers, it can help ease your baby’s eczema.
-Though, depending on the severity of eczema, it may go away on its own or require additional medical attention.
+However, depending on the severity of eczema, it may go away on its own or require additional medical attention.

 Breast milk also helps calm diaper rashes and clear your baby’s skin from baby acne.